andersonopt/website/content/solutions/prospect.md

     icon: cloud.svg
     details: AO Prospect helps forego the need to hire costly GIS analysts, external land agents, or new developers
-  - benefit: Easy to Use
+  - benefit: Easy to use
     icon: star.svg
     details: Anyone - not just GIS developers - can easily perform complex environmental analysis